 Baggage Shipping to UK Mainland

 The United Kingdom mainland comprises of three countries; England, Scotland and Wales and is home to great cultural wealth, and to a host of historical sights, cosmopolitan cities and awe-inspiring scenery.
 You won’t be short of things to do when visiting the UK.
-To find out about our services and to learn about shipping baggage to the UK, please read on:
+To find out about baggage shipping to UK, as well as our other services, such as sending a parcel to UK, please read on:

 Why Ship to the UK?

-Shipping excess baggage or bulky, awkward items to and from the UK is easy with Send My Bag.
-We provide a valuable service for those looking to travel with large or bulky items - anything which may not fit in your luggage allowance.
+Shipping to UK with Send My Bag is a valuable service for those looking to travel with large or bulky items - anything which may not fit in your luggage allowance.

 There are many reasons why you might need to ship items with Send My Bag to the UK.
 Perhaps you are relocating from outside of the UK or taking an extended activity break.
 You may have an important business meeting, or just want an exciting break away.
 If you find yourself restricted by excess baggage fees, or hand luggage-only fares, you may need someone else to transport your other items.